Improving forecasting performance using covariate-dependent copula models: The covariate-dependent copula model

-An attractive property of Kendall's $\tau$ is that it is invariant with respect strictly monotonic transforms.
-Other types of correlation like Spearman's rank correlation can be equally well modeled with our method.
-For measuring the dependence in trivariate distributions, one may consider using a three-dimensional version of correlations, see e.g. \citet{garcia2013new}.
-Correlations in higher dimensions are usually estimated pairwise.
+There are also alternative reparametrization schemes that allow for modeling lower and upper tail dependences $(\lambda_L,\lambda_U)$, or upper tail dependence and Kendall's $\tau$ $(\lambda_U,\tau)$, as shown in our simulation study and real data application.
+In principle, there is no difference among using parameterization in terms of $(\lambda_L,\tau)$, $(\lambda_L,\lambda_U)$ and $(\lambda_U,\tau)$ with regard to the Joe-Clayton copula if we are only interested in modeling the features as constants.
+When any two of the three parameterizations are used, the third can be easily derived due to the deterministic relationships among lower tail-dependence, upper tail-dependence and Kendall's $\tau$, as shown in Figure~\ref{fig:tau}.

-Our parameterization has two main advantages.
-Firstly, it reduces the efforts for specifying the prior information in our Bayesian approach in Section~\ref{sec:prior}.
-Secondly, and most importantly, this parameterization make it possible to directly link correlations and tail-dependence to covariates, see Section~\ref{sec:covariate-dep-copula} for details.
+Our parameterization has two primary advantages.
+Firstly, it makes it easier to specify the prior information in the Bayesian approach highlighted in Section~\ref{sec:prior}.
+Secondly, and more importantly, the parameterization makes it possible to directly link correlations and tail-dependences to covariates, which yields conditional forecasting of the dependences.
+See Section~\ref{sec:covariate-dep-copula} for the details.

-Modeling the upper tail-dependence is also important in financial applications.
-There are also alternative reparametrization schemes that allow modeling upper tail dependence parameter $\lambda_{L}$ directly.
-A simple way to achieve the same effect is to rotate the copula for 180 degrees in our parameterization.